JB BAHN - Simulation of Railway and Streetcar Networks

 In the Software museum there are predecessors for DOS and Windows 3.1.

-Today, a complete BAHN is available in English and German only.
+Currently a complete BAHN is available in English and German only.

 You can download BAHN from some different places, click here for Addresses.